Tampa Bay Rocketry Association

 Safety Check Officer

 This individual ensures that all rockets are safe to fly prior to launch.
 This function may be performed by the RSO, or delegated to another individual certified Level-2 or higher.
 The Safety Check Officer examines each rocket, and determines if it is constructed to be stable for flight, and if the rocket/motor combination are safe, as well as reviewing the flight data card to ensure it is completed correctly.
+Assigns the launch pad, noting it on the flight card.
 This individual has final authority to deny any rocket for flight, if in their judgement it is not flight worthy, violates any safety codes or launch site rules, or poses a possible safety risk.
+Works with the Launch Control Officer to ensure unauthorized people do not access the range.
+Requires a Tripoli Level 2 or 3 certification.